History of Bill Pulte in Timeline

 In 2014, William Pulte was named to the Forbes 30 Under 30 list.

-In March 2016, William J. Pulte began a campaign to remove PulteGroup's chief executive, Richard Dugas Jr.
+In March 2016, William J. Pulte initiated a campaign to remove PulteGroup's chief executive, Richard Dugas Jr.

-In 2016, amid a leadership dispute, Pulte was named to PulteGroup's board, serving a four-year term.
+In 2016, amid a leadership dispute, William Pulte was named to PulteGroup's board of directors, serving for a four-year term.

 November 2018: Pontiac Set to be Blight-Free

-In November 2018, Pontiac mayor Deirdre Waterman stated that her city was set to be blight-free by the following year, crediting the work of The Blight Authority.
+In November 2018, Pontiac mayor Deirdre Waterman stated that her city was set to be blight-free by the following year due to efforts by The Blight Authority.

-Following the elder Pulte's death in 2018, William John Pulte was the only descendant to receive an inheritance, according to a lawsuit.
+Following the elder William J. Pulte's death in 2018, the younger Pulte was the only descendant to receive an inheritance.

-July 2019: Trump Praised Pulte for Charity Promise
+July 2019: Trump Praised Pulte for Veteran Car Giveaway

-In July 2019, President Donald Trump praised Pulte for promising to give two cars to two veterans if Trump retweeted the post.
+In July 2019, president Donald Trump praised William Pulte for promising to give two cars to two veterans if Trump retweeted the post.

 2019: Began Using Twitter for Philanthropy